-I am a Warsaw born and London based fashion designer.
-As a teenager, I was always helping and working in my father’s antique restoration workshop, where I was surrounded by fine art objects which shaped my aesthetics, passion for detail and love for craftmanship.
+I am a Warsaw born and London-based fashion designer.
+As a teenager, I was always helping and working in my father’s antique restoration workshop, where I was surrounded by fine art objects which shaped my aesthetics, passion for detail and love for craftsmanship.
 I loved art and was always up to date with the museums, galleries and exhibitions in the city.

 I also joined some start up accelerators and enterprises to be able to gain more business knowledge, which allowed me to network and connect with other creatives from the industry.

 What about your brand?
 What inspired you to start a fashion label of your own?

 It started as a hobby first.
 I wanted to be able to express myself and be able to get to know myself better.
 I loved the creative freedom that comes with fashion, so it seemed like a good starting point for me.